moritztim/FutureNext.ai/README.md

 1. Download the FutureNext.ai platform 💾
 2. Connect and start innovating 🎨
-3. Join the open source community and contribute 🤝
+3. Join the open source community and contribute 🤝💥

-# Features
+# Features 🎯
 * TODO

-...and many more
+...and many more 🔜

-Are you ready to be a part of the next big thing? 💥 Join us now at FutureNext.ai! 🤖🔮💻
+Are you ready to be a part of the next 🚀 big 🌐 thing 📦? 💥 Join us now at FutureNext.ai! 🤖🔮💻